unoplatform/uno/doc/articles/features/PasswordVault.md

 ## `PasswordVault`

-The `PasswordVault` is designed to be safe place to store user's credentials and tokens.
+The `PasswordVault` is designed to be a safe place to store the user's credentials and tokens.
 It's backed by the hardware encryption mechanism of each platform, which provides a high level of security.
 However, the `PasswordVault` does **not** offer any memory security feature.